meggsimum/geoserver-node-client/README.md

 ### Error Handling

 A request either succeeds or throws an Error.
 The thrown error has the standard `message` property with a "human-readable" text.
 Additionally the error has the property `geoServerOutput` which contains the direct response from GeoServer.
-This output is not guaranteed to exists and can be a simple text, or a complete HTML document.
+This output is not guaranteed to exist and can either be a simple text or a complete HTML document.
 The latter is difficult to read, but might still be helpful for debugging.
 This example shows how these error properties can be used:

 ```javascript
   try {